Complaints about AAT members

 Is the individual an AAT member?

-We will consider complaints only if they are raised within six months of the alleged issue occurring.
-If you make your complaint outside this period, there must be exceptional circumstances that you're able to explain to us.
+We will only consider complaints if they are raised within a year of the alleged issue occurring.
+If you make a complaint outside this period, there must be exceptional circumstances that you are able to explain to us.

 If your problem relates to a criminal matter, you must first report it to the police (or other relevant authority) for investigation.
 If there are legal proceedings or other ongoing investigation you must advise us of this.